CHICAGO CONSTRUCTION ACCIDENT LAWYER

 What to Include in a Construction Accident Report

+It’s important to understand what to do after a construction accident.
 If you or someone you love suffered construction injuries, you will likely have to fill out some kind of accident report.
 In order to prevent any kind of speculation about how the construction accident happened, it’s important to include as many details as possible, including:

 - All injuries sustained and a very specific description of what caused them